hakaru-dev/hakaru/docs/index.md

 ### [Simplify](/transforms/simplify) ###

-The simplify transformation (`simplify`) is used to improve Hakaru programs by simplifying proababilistic models using computer algebra.
+The simplify transformation (`simplify`) is used to improve Hakaru programs by simplifying probabilistic models using computer algebra.
 This transformation requires the use of Maple.

 ### [Metropolis Hastings](/transforms/mh) ###